For Ukraine’s Olympic breakdancers, ‘shining’ is more important than winning

 “I want to show that we have nice big and shiny souls and that I am representing my country and my culture,” he said.

 At the Olympics, Ukrainian breakers will compete in groups of athletes in a battle format.
-The nine judges will evaluate the athletes according to criteria including originality, technique and “vocabulary” or the variety of dance moves deployed.
+Nine judges will evaluate the athletes according to criteria including originality, technique and “vocabulary,” or the variety of dance moves deployed.

 “Shining is more important than winning,” Pavlenko said.
 With her performance, she says she wants to return the world's attention to Ukraine.